aalokpatwa/findmypet/README.md

-# findmypet
+# Find My Pet: UnLEASHING the Power of Image Neural Networks to Unite Lost Pets with Their Owners
 - 1st in Category Award, Synopsys Santa Clara Science and Technology Championship, Spring 2018
-- Abstract
+## Abstract
 ```
-Find My Pet: UnLEASHING the Power of Image Neural Networks to Unite Lost Pets with Their Owners
-Aalok Patwa
-Archbishop Mitty High School

 Estimates indicate that over 10 million pets go missing each year, and one in three pets will become lost at one point in their life.
 Intelligence about the location of the lost pet would save time, money, and stress.